Everyone communicates differently.

-Knowing what your strengths are will help you figure out how you can most effectively improve so you can quickly advance in your career.
+Knowing your communication strength will help you figure out how you can improve to quickly advance in your career.
 Because the truth is, great leaders are great communicators.
-Great communicators know how to leverage all communications styles.
+Best part – it can be learned.
+Metrics alone isn’t enough.

-Below, we’ve broken down the four communication styles.
+Below, we’ve broken down the four communication styles in more detail.

 1. Verbal Communications